Stick vs. MIG vs. TIG: Which Process is Right For You?

 Additionally, unlike in MIG and TIG processes, no shielding gas is needed in stick welding because the flux coating on the electrode disintegrates during the process, emitting vapors that protect the weld from atmospheric contamination.

-Downside: The major downside to stick welding is the fact that the finished product is not nearly as ‘neat’ as with other methods.
+Downside: The major downside to stick welding is the fact that the finished product is not nearly as ‘neat’ as the other methods.
 Molten splatter is a common occurrence and requires a fair amount of cleaning and sanding when the weld is finished.
-This leads to more significant cost and work time.
+This leads to more significant costs due to the extra time spent cleaning.

 The stick welding process is also very inefficient when it comes to a welder’s time.
 Between frequent electrode changes, intensive post-weld cleaning, and other similar factors the welder spends only an estimated 25% of their time actually laying weld.